djplaner/memex/sense/Design/edtech-taxonomy-bad-relationships.md

 Krause (2022) - may link to the idea that assemblages/activity systems are relationships across silos
 > To operate ecosystemically requires a boundary-spanning mindset on the part of leaders, policy makers and the broader community if we are to traverse traditional siloes

+## Method

+Explroatory case study??
+Three cases

+## Conceptual Framework

+Should this go here or be embedded in the cases

+- Atomist versus relational - general stuff
+- Fawn's entangled model
+- Dron's educational technology

 ## Case studies